Web: Summers and Online School Counseling

 The master's degree Summers and Online School Counseling Program (58 credit hours) is a hybrid program, requiring two and a half years to complete.
 Students will attend classes on campus three summers and take courses online for 5 semesters.
 As this program is designed for current professionals who are seeking a career change or additional education credentials, preference is given to applicants having prior experience in educational programs serving deaf and hard of hearing people and to those with a degree in education.
 Possession of such experience and degree will facilitate licensing at the state level.

-The program of study is accredited by the National Council on Accreditation of Teacher Education Program (NCATE) and the Council on Accreditation of Counseling-Related Education Programs (CACREP).
+The program of study is accredited by the the Council for the Accreditation of Educator Preparation (CAEP) and the Council on Accreditation of Counseling-Related Education Programs (CACREP).
 In addition to the Graduate School Requirements, admission into this program requires undergraduate or graduate courses in child, adolescent, or human development; abnormal psychology; and one additional course in psychology (nine hours total).

 Applicants for the Summers and Online School Counseling must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions web site for more information and a checklist of application requirements.
-Detailed program information and course descriptions are also available in the Graduate Catalog.
+Detailed program information and course descriptions are also available under the 'Overview' and 'Courses' tabs.

 Students applying to the School Counseling Program must initially meet general requirements established by the graduate school: